This is the multi-page printable view of this section. Click here to print.

 Service Overview

-• Easy and convenient computing environment configuration: Through a web-based console, users can easily use self-service from Virtual Server provisioning to resource management and cost management.
-If capacity changes of major resources such as CPU or Memory are needed while using Virtual Server, they can be easily scaled up or down without operator intervention.
+• Easy and convenient computing environment configuration: Through the web-based Console, users can easily use Self Service from Virtual Server provisioning to resource management and cost management.
+If you need to change the capacity of major resources such as CPU or Memory while using Virtual Server, you can easily expand or reduce without operator intervention.

-• Providing various types of services: Provides virtualized vCore/Memory resources according to predefined server types (1~128 vCore).
+• Provision of various types of services: Provides virtualized vCore/Memory resources according to predefined server types (1~128 vCore).

-• Large-capacity Virtual Server: Provided when large-capacity resources beyond the standard Virtual Server Spec are needed
+• High Capacity Virtual Server: Provides when large capacity resources larger than General Virtual Server Spec are needed

 Virtual Server provides the following functions.

-• Auto Provisioning and Management: Provides functions from Virtual Server provisioning to resource management and cost management through a web-based console.
-If you need to change the capacity of major resources such as CPU or Memory while using Virtual Server, you can change it immediately using the server type modification feature.
+• Automatic Provisioning and Management: Provides functions from Virtual Server provisioning to resource management and cost management through web-based Console.
+If you need to change the capacity of major resources such as CPU or Memory while using Virtual Server, you can change immediately using the server type modification function.

-• Standard server type and Image provision: Provides virtualized vCore/Memory resources according to the standard server type, and provides a standard OS Image.
+• Standard server type and Image provision: Provides virtualized vCore/Memory resources according to standard server types, and provides standard OS Image.

-• Storage Connection: Provides additional connected storage besides the OS disk.
-Block Storage, File Storage, and Object Storage can be added and used.
+• Storage connection: Provides additional connection storage in addition to OS disk.
+You can use by additionally connecting Block Storage, File Storage, and Object Storage.

-• Network Connection: You can connect the Virtual Server’s general subnet/IP settings and Public NAT IP.
-Provides a local subnet connection for inter-server communication.
-This operation can be modified on the detail page.
+• Network connection: You can connect Virtual Server’s general subnet/IP and Public NAT IP.
+Provides local subnet connection for communication between servers.
+This task can be modified on the detail page.

-• Monitoring: You can check monitoring information such as CPU, Memory, Disk that correspond to computing resources through the Cloud Monitoring service.
+• Monitoring: You can check monitoring information such as CPU, Memory, Disk, etc. corresponding to computing resources through Cloud Monitoring service.

-• Backup and Recovery: You can backup and recover Virtual Server Image through the Backup service.
+• Backup and recovery: You can backup and recover Virtual Server Image through Backup service.

-• Cost Management: You can create, stop, or terminate servers as needed, and since billing is based on actual usage time, you can check costs according to usage.
+• Cost management: You can create, stop, and terminate servers as needed, and since billing is based on actual usage time, you can check costs according to usage.

-• ServiceWatch service integration provision: You can monitor data through the ServiceWatch service.
+• ServiceWatch service integration provision: You can monitor data through ServiceWatch service.

 Components

-Virtual Server provides standard server types and standard OS images.
+Virtual Server provides standard server types and standard OS Image.
 Users can select and use them according to the desired service scale.

 Image

-You can create and manage images.
-The main features are as follows.
+You can create and manage Image.
+Main functions are as follows.

-• Image creation: You can create an Image from the configuration of the Virtual Server you are using, and you can create an Image by uploading the user’s Image file to Object Storage.
+• Image creation: You can create the configuration of the Virtual Server in use as an Image, and you can create an Image by uploading the user’s Image file to Object Storage.

-• Create Shared Image: You can create an Image with Visibility set to Private as a Shared Image that can be shared.
+• Shared Image creation: You can create a Shared Image that can be shared from an Image with Private Visibility.

-• Share with another Account: You can share the Image with another Account.
+• Share to other Account: You can share an Image to another Account.

-• Image creation and usage methods, please refer to the How-to guides > Image document.
+• For Image creation and usage methods, refer to How-to guides > Image document.

 Keypair

-To provide a safer OS access, we enhance security by offering a Key Pair instead of the ID/Password entry method.
-The main features are as follows.
+To provide more secure OS access, we strengthen security by providing Key Pair instead of ID/Password input method.
+Main functions are as follows.

-• Keypair creation: Create user credentials to connect to the Virtual Server.
+• Keypair creation: Creates user authentication for connecting to Virtual Server.

-• For creating and using Keypair, refer to the How-to guides > Keypair document.
+• For Keypair creation and usage methods, refer to How-to guides > Keypair document.

 Server Group

-Through Server Group settings, you can place the Block Storage added when creating a Virtual Server near or distributed across racks and hosts.
-The main features are as follows.
+Through Server Group settings, you can place Virtual Server and Block Storage added when creating Virtual Server close to or distributed across racks and hosts.
+Main functions are as follows.

-• Server Group creation: You can set Virtual Servers belonging to the same Server Group to Anti-Affinity (distributed placement), Affinity (proximate placement), Partition (distributed placement of Virtual Server and Block Storage).
+• Server Group creation: You can set Virtual Servers belonging to the same Server Group as Anti-Affinity (distributed placement), Affinity (close placement), Partition (Virtual Server and Block Storage distributed placement).

-• For how to create and use Server Group, refer to the How-to guides > Server Group document.
+• For Server Group creation and usage methods, refer to How-to guides > Server Group document.

-The OS Image provided by Virtual Server are as follows
+The OS Images provided by Virtual Server are as follows

 OS Image VersionEoS Date